sasimis/road-to-world-cup-2026/README.md

 - Clearing browser site data removes them.
 - **Export picks** downloads a portable JSON copy.
 - **Reset** restores the results originally imported from the workbook.

-## Run locally

-Open `index.html` in a modern browser.
-The application is self-contained and requires no build step or server.

-## GitHub Pages

-This repository can be published directly with GitHub Pages: choose the repository's default branch and the root folder in **Settings → Pages**.

 ## Disclaimer